hyperledger-labs/minifabric/docs/KnownIssues.md

 # Known Issues
-This document lists the known issues that you may experience after you install the minifabric.
+This document lists the known issues that you may experience during operation of minifabric.
+****
 ### ISSUE:

 Error: chaincode install failed with status: 500 - failed to invoke backing implementation of 'InstallChaincode'